8bitbuddhist/PixelMaestro/docs/canvas.md

 canvas->draw_text(0, 0, font, "PixelMaestro");
 ```

-PixelMaestro only supports bitmap fonts.
+PixelMaestro uses bitmap fonts.
 All fonts inherit from the [Font class](../src/canvas/fonts/font.h).
 For an example, see the included [5x8 font](../src/canvas/fonts/font5x8.h).

 ### Drawing Triangles
-The `draw_triangle()` method draws a triangle using the three specified coordinates.
+The `draw_triangle()` method draws a triangle with the three specified coordinates.
 You can also `fill` the triangle or only draw an outline.

 ```c++
 // Draws a filled in right-angle triangle 10 pixels high and 10 pixels wide